Analyst (Information Technology)

 - able to accept responsibility

-- willing to continuously update personal IT skills and knowledge.
+- willing to continually update personal IT skills and knowledge.

 - Business Systems Analyst